 So, seen as colouring in is actually something I do really enjoy, I'm delighted that it's now become fashionable for grown-up non-children to do it.
 They have even invented 'Adult Colouring Books' so that you won't feel embarrassed carrying around an A-4, Disney Princess, clearly marked for kids book.
 And of course, they can charge you so much more for stylish adult colouring books.

-Seen as August is my mental health re-enforcement month, I logged onto The Book Depository and ordered myself two very cheap non-children oriented colouring books.
+August is my mental health re-enforcement month, I logged onto The Book Depository and ordered myself two very cheap non-children oriented colouring books.
 Thanks to GlossyBox, I also had a pretty new pencil case for all my colouring needs, as seen to the right. >

 Here's what I found: